notsag-dev/hacking-tools-for-web-developers/README.md

 Metasploit is an exploitation framework created by Rapid7.
 It is widely used by security professionals (and also by black-hat hackers) and simplifies A LOT the process of collecting information, doing a vulnerability analysis, exploiting, and post-exploiting a system.
 I cannot recommend highly enough [Hak5's Metasploit Minute](https://www.youtube.com/watch?v=TCPyoWHy4eA&list=PL7-g2-mnZwSEFhqybJFEPZYhNFqqbCe9_) video series as it is a great learning resource for those learning Metasploit!

-This example will a bit different to the other ones, as we will use the _msfconsole_ (Metasploit cli) to gain access to the server and run actual shell commands on it.
+This example will a bit different to the other ones as we will use the _msfconsole_, the Metasploit console, to gain access to the server and run actual shell commands on it.
 This can be done in less than two minutes by following a few simple steps:
 1) Search for IIS-related Metasploit modules (similar to searchsploit)
-2) Select one of them
+2) Select an exploit and set its options
-3) Set victim IP on the module
 4) Run exploit and gain access to the system

 ### Search for IIS-related Metasploit modules